SebastianHauss/ExpenseTracker-CLI/README.md

 - Delete or update existing expenses by their ID.
 - View a summary of all expenses.
 - View a summary of expenses for a specific month.
-- Set a monthly budget and get a warning when you exceed it.
-- Export expenses to a CSV file.

 ## Installation